JiaLigia/JiaLigia.github.io/_pages/cv.md

 ### Research on Security Protection Technology of Muti-access Edge Computing (MEC) Network / 2021.09-2022.06
   * I proposed a mutual authentication and authorization scheme for MEC-based smart healthcare systems, which extends OAuth 2.0.
 The security of this mechanism has been formally proven by BAN logic.
   * I proposed a Single Sign-On authentication mechanism that enables seamless mobility across multiple MEC platforms.
-This mechanism allows for access status recovery via tokens and has been formally proven to be secure and correct by the Sequence of Games method.
+This mechanism allows for access to status recovery via tokens and has been formally proven to be secure and correct by the Sequence of Games method.

 ### Research on Industrial Internet of Things Technologies, Standards, and Authentication / 2021.04-2021.08
   * I conducted an investigation into the characteristics of the edge, IaaS, PaaS, and SaaS layers in the industrial Internet of Things platform.
 As a result, I completed a research report on cryptographic primitives that are suitable for identity authentication technologies within this framework.